Gifty7/MDK-Allora/README.md

-# 📦 Train and Package Your Model Using Allora MDK
+# 🧠 Train and Package Your Model Using Allora MDK

-This repository helps you set up, train, and package your machine learning model using the **Allora Model Development Kit (MDK)**.
-Includes setup for Go, Conda, and integration with Tiingo API for financial data.
+This guide walks you through setting up the [Allora Model Development Kit (MDK)](https://github.com/allora-network/allora-model-maker), training your custom model, and packaging it for use within the Allora Network.

 ---